bertkdowns/thesis/notes/proposal.proposal.md

 Tools, data sources, analysis techniques.
 -->

-To understand how much a standardised framework can speed up the development process of new Process Digital Twins, a DT framework is needed.
-I have stated my hypothesis that building a DT will be easier with a framework that handles linking data sources, is built of existing control technologies, and uses machine learning techniques to create an adaptive behavioural model.
-To test this, these methods will be evaluated in terms of theoretical principles, implemented in the Ahuora Digital Twin Platform, and then evaluated in case studies.
-This follows a software engineering research methodology that is already present in existing literature, such as [@armstrong2003making].
+I first need to build a framework for developing Process Digital Twins.
+Then I can evaluate how much it can speed up the development of new Process Digital Twins.

+I hypothesize that a framework that:

+- makes it easy to link different data sources
+- is built of existing control technologies, and
+- uses machine learning techniques to create an adaptive behavioural model,

+will best reduce the complexity of implementing a Process Digital Twin.

+This of course leads to a number of sub-questions that I will need to answer as part of my research, such as:

+- How much complexity is involved in linking different data sources?
+What standard tools could we apply to reduce the time spent on this?
+- What level and types of control should a Digital Twin System implement to have maximum return on investment?
+What techniques are there to automate their setup?
+- How can machine learning methods be embedded within DT frameworks to enhance adaptability without increasing the DT's complexity?

+To answer these questions and, each attribute of my framework will be

+- evaluated in terms of theoretical principles
+- implemented in the Ahuora Digital Twin Platform, and
+- evaluated in case studies.

+This follows standard software engineering principles [@armstrong2003making].
 It strikes a balance between logical reasoning, and concrete applications where real-world factors also affect the outcome.

-All three of these research activities - theoretical analysis, implementation, and evaluation in case studies - will be conducted in parallel, enabling them to inform each other.
+All three of these research activities will be conducted in parallel as much as is possible, enabling them to inform each other and improve designs.

 ### Theoretical analysis of system properties